PaulStoffregen/SerialFlash/README.md

 Several limitations apply to writing.
 Only previously unwritten portions of the file may be written.
 File sizes can never change.
 Writes may only be done within the file's original size.

+### Erase Data

     file.erase();

 Only files created for erasing can be erased.
-The entire file is erased to all 255 (0xFF) bytes.
+The entire file is erased to all 255 (0xFF) bytes, which allows the file to be written with new data.

 ## Managing Files